-The principal business of the Company is the acquisition and advancement of mineral exploration projects, primarily with paleoplacer and conglomerate-hosted gold potential.
+The principal business of the Company is the acquisition and advancement of mineral exploration projects.
 Our principal assets are a 100% interest in the Pardo Paleoplacer Gold Project ("Pardo") and the Sudbury 2.0 Project located northeast of Sudbury.

 Qualified Person